kandashi/Next-Up/README.md

 ## Turn Marker Ratio
 - How large compared to the token size will the marker appear

+### Tokens Specific Images
+- You can now set token specific markers by setting a flag on the token
+- token.setflag("Next-Up", "markerImage"/"markerRatio", "path to image"/ratio)

 ## Licensing

 The included rune style images are created by Rin (rin#0002 on Discord)